 "It was the right time," she told HTT.
 "We do have quite a library to choose from."

 The colorful collection includes duvet covers, comforters, coverlets, sheets and Euro shams.
-There will be two tiers of decorative pillows - coordinates for the bedding, which targets the department and specialty stores channels; and free-standing fashion pieces retailing at around $250 that will be introduced by Peking's boutique division at NYNow (formerly the New York International Gift Fair) in August.
+There will be two tiers of decorative pillows - coordinates for the bedding, which targets the department and specialty stores channels; and free-standing fashion pieces retailing at around $250 that will be introduced by Peking's boutique division at NYNow (formerly the New York International Gift Fair)

 The collection for volume retailers will debut in September during the New York Home Fashions Market.